-In this work, we employ scalar Leptoquark (LQ) interactions to generate a significant neutrino magnetic moment that may fall within the reach of current experimental capabilities.
+In this work, we employ scalar Leptoquark (LQ) interactions to generate a significant magnetic moment for Majorana neutrinos that may fall within the reach of current experimental capabilities.
 The analysis of Leptoquarks is acquiring importance due to their potential to explain specific anomalies, such as the discrepancy observed in semileptonic $B$ meson decays~\cite{Mandal:2018kau, Aydemir:2019ynb}.
-The $R_{k^(*)}$ anomalies have also been investigated using LQ models~\cite{Becirevic:2017jtw,Becirevic:2016yqi}; however, the current measurement of the $b \to s\ell^+\ell^-$ decay, carried out by the LHCb collaboration, appear to be consistent with the SM predictions~\cite{LHCb:2022qnv}.
-A similar situation exists regarding the muon magnetic moment, where scalar LQs have been employed to address the discrepancy $\Delta a_\mu$ \cite{Bigaran:2020jil,Dorsner:2020aaz,Baek:2015mea,ColuccioLeskow:2016dox}.
+The $R_{k^(*)}$ anomalies have also been investigated using LQ models~\cite{Becirevic:2017jtw,Becirevic:2016yqi}; however, the current measurement of the $b \to s\ell^+\ell^-$ decay, carried out by the LHCb collaboration, appears to be consistent with the SM predictions~\cite{LHCb:2022qnv}.
+A similar situation exists concerning the muon magnetic moment, where scalar LQs have been employed to address the discrepancy $\Delta a_\mu$ \cite{Bigaran:2020jil,Dorsner:2020aaz,Baek:2015mea,ColuccioLeskow:2016dox}.
 Nevertheless, recent theoretical calculations are aligning with the experimental data~\cite{Muong-2:2025xyk,Aliberti:2025beg}.
-In this study we also aim to explore the available parameter space for the Leptoquark model, taking into account the new results concerning the muon magnetic moment.
-On the theoretical side, the existence of LQs might also give a hint on why there are exactly three generations of matter or why there are the same number of species of quarks and leptons, the result of which is the fact that the currents associated with the SM gauge symmetries are non-anomalous.
-Following the above understanding, Leptoquarks are currently among the most important candidates for new physics.
-Other motivations for considering LQs is their ability to generate a neutrino mass term through one loop processes~\cite{Saad:2020ihm,Popov:2016fzr,Cai:2017wry,AristizabalSierra:2007nf}.
+In this regard, a recent analysis about the implications of the final result from the Fermilab $g-2$ experiment in beyond the Standard Model theories has been done in Ref.~\cite{Athron:2025ets}, where constraints on the mass and couplings of the LQ $\slq$ have been derived.
+Another motivation for considering LQs is their ability to generate a neutrino mass term through one-loop processes~\cite{Saad:2020ihm,Popov:2016fzr,Cai:2017wry,AristizabalSierra:2007nf}.
 In contrast, to achieve significant values for neutrino magnetic moments, one would need to carefully adjust the parameters to satisfy the demands of the neutrino mass pattern.